-I currently work at the German Centre for Geoscience Research (GFZ Potsam) with Dirk Sachse (organic geochemistry), Niels Hovius (geomorphology), and Hella Wittmann (earth surface geochemistry).
+I currently work in the Geomorphology section at the German Center for Geoscience Research (GFZ Potsdam) with Niels Hovius (geomorphology), Dirk Sachse (organic geochemistry) and Hella Wittmann (earth surface geochemistry).
 My research is supported by the DFG-funded StRATEGy international research training group.
 Our goal is to understand the geomorphic drivers of terrestrial organic carbon transport and preservation through fluvial systems draining the central Argentinian Andes.

-In 2016 I earned my M.Sc. degree in Earth and Planetary Sciences at the University of New Mexico, under the supervision of Dr. Karl Karlstrom.
+In 2016 I earned my master of science in Earth and Planetary Sciences at the University of New Mexico, under the supervision of Dr. Karl Karlstrom.
 There I studied the geologic and geomorphic evolution of the Rio Grande river system using U-Pb detrital zircon provenance and 40Ar/39Ar geochronology.
 Rivers set the pace of regional landscape evolution, so by learning the rates of change in the Rio Grande and the processes that drive these changes, we now understand why the New Mexico landscape has evolved the way it has.

 In 2014 I received my B.S. in Earth and Environmental Science from Lehigh University, where I fell in love with Geology and academia.
 In addition to discovering my passion, I played on Lehigh’s Division 1 women’s basketball team.